De Grasse Medallion, Post War

 A full-color fold-open brochure with great graphics for the fantastic ss France.
 One I haven’t had in quite some time.
 The French Line was creative in the images with this brochure.
 Really cute.
 Measures about… read more ›

-Cute little juice glass from the service of the France of 1962.
-Frosted CGT logo.
+Cute little liqueur glass from the service of the France of 1962.
 Of all the liner crystal I stock this timeless pattern is the most popular.
 Stands about 3.5″ tall.
-Excellent condition.
+Frosted CGT logo.
+Fill line… read more ›

 Coming in at a massive 46″ long, this is an amazing cut-away.
 In full-color, 232 items are listed in the extensive key.
 It is sad to think that this magnificent liner is now gone.
 As… read more ›